Caesium chloride: Analytical chemistry

 Caesium chloride is a reagent in traditional analytical chemistry used for detecting inorganic ions via the color and morphology of the precipitates.
 Quantitative concentration measurement of some of these ions, e.g. Mg2+, with inductively coupled plasma mass spectrometry, is used to evaluate the hardness of water.

 It is also used for detection of the following ions:

 Medicine

 The American Cancer Society states that "available scientific evidence does not support claims that non-radioactive cesium chloride supplements have any effect on tumors."
-The Food and Drug Administration has warned about safety risks, including significant heart toxicity and death, associated with the use of cesium chloride in naturopathic medicine.
+The Food and Drug Administration has warned about safety risks, including significant heart toxicity and death, associated with the use of caesium chloride in naturopathic medicine.

 Nuclear medicine and radiography

 Caesium chloride composed of radioisotopes such as 137CsCl and 131CsCl, is used in nuclear medicine, including treatment of cancer (brachytherapy) and diagnosis of myocardial infarction.
 In the production of radioactive sources, it is normal to choose a chemical form of the radioisotope which would not be readily dispersed in the environment in the event of an accident.
 For instance, radiothermal generators (RTGs) often use strontium titanate, which is insoluble in water.
 For teletherapy sources, however, the radioactive density (Ci in a given volume) needs to be very high, which is not possible with known insoluble caesium compounds.
 A thimble-shaped container of radioactive caesium chloride provides the active source.